jinyyy666/Fast_path_neural_predictor/README.md

 # fast path-based neural predictor
-1. Please find the code my predictor in my_predictor.h, which is characterized by two functions: 1) predictor and 2) update.
+1. Please find the code my predictor in src/my_predictor.h, which is characterized by two functions: 1) predictor and 2) update.

 2. How to run the code on the given benchmark: in command line: